heristop/heristop.github.io/README.md

 for another preview or `--cpu=4` to simulate a slower CPU.
 The report includes frame cadence, long frames and JavaScript/layout work; validate the 60 FPS target on physical devices too.

+The experimental hybrid board is available at `/path-of-stones/?renderer=webgl`.
+React retains rules, menus, cards, controls, accessible tile targets and atmospheric overlays;
+Pixi renders terrain, scenery and animated characters in WebGL.
+The default URL keeps the original renderer for comparison.
+Graphics initialization or context loss returns to that renderer without resetting the run.
+The WebGL bundle loads only for the opt-in route.
+Compare with `pnpm benchmark:garden --url="http://127.0.0.1:4327/path-of-stones/?renderer=webgl"`.
+Measurements report browser frame cadence and main-thread work, not guaranteed GPU frame presentation.
+The report identifies the GPU backend;
+use `--angle=metal` on macOS to compare with the Apple GPU instead of software rendering.

 ## Author

 **Alexandre Mogère** — [GitHub](https://github.com/heristop) · [LinkedIn](https://linkedin.com/in/alexandre-mogere) · [Bluesky](https://bsky.app/profile/heristop.bsky.social)